gharials/dev-path/docs/vcs-git.md

 ???+ info
     **The `--global` flag in the `git config` command**

     The `--global` flag in the `git config` command is optional.
-If you set the flag, the options you are setting becomes global in your computer, that is all the repositories you create in future in your computer uses these config values (e.g. username and email address), you don't need to set them again.
+If you set the flag, the options you are setting become global in your computer; that is, all the repositories you create in the future on your computer use these config values (e.g. username and email address); you don't need to set them again.
 See this [resource](https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git) for a detailed discussion.

 After setting the username and email address, you have a working _local repository._ You can start working in your repository: staging, committing, etc.